ThaFireDragonOfDeath/uhashtools/res/user_documentation/README.txt

 General Public License for more details.

-You should have received a copy of the GNU General Public License (see "documentation/LICENSE.GPL-2.0-or-later.txt" and along with this µHashtools distribution.
+You should have received a copy of the GNU General Public License (see "documentation/LICENSE.GPL-2.0-or-later.txt") along with this µHashtools distribution.
 If not can get the license text of the GNU General Public License version 2 and newer versions at "https://www.gnu.org/licenses/".